Literary Magazine Prizes

 Winners are selected by outside readers with deep expertise in literature and literary magazines.
 The judges look for applicants that embody the best of what magazines do: publish extraordinary writing with verve and flair, support talented writers on the page and in the world, connect with readers, and advance the literary community.

 By offering support that unfolds over several years, the Whiting Foundation hopes to ignite growth.
 What distinguishes this prize is the call to action built into its design: winning magazines will be encouraged to strive for visionary goals – reaching for new talent and investing in their own sustainability, as well as their ability to bring their writers to a wider readership.

 As with its other programs, the Whiting Foundation offers winners support beyond the prize itself, lining up expert advisors for consultation with winners to help tackle perpetual challenges such as fundraising and marketing, and helping them form a cohort that will convene several times a year to think through challenges and opportunities they share.

 Applicants must be not-for-profit, have annual budgets of no more than $500,000, and have published at least annually for at least the last three years.
 Because of IRS restrictions on the use of funds by private foundations like Whiting, applicants must be based in the US and must be a federally-recognized nonprofit classified as a public charity, or operate with a 501(c)(3) organization regularly serving as a fiscal sponsor, to be eligible for these prizes.
 More information about fiscal sponsorship is available here.

-The application window for the 2020 cycle is open.
-Applications are due on Monday, December 2, 2019.
+The application window for the 2020 cycle is now closed.
+The below guidelines are for reference only.